andre96ac/polynumeric_encryption/README.md

-# polynumeric_encryption
+# Table_Encryptor
-Simple object providing cmd line and code utilies for encrypting-decriptying numeric OR alphabetic strings using a polynumeric algorytm
+Simple object providing utilies for encrypting-decriptying numeric or alphabetic strings using a polynumeric/polyalphabetic algorytm

 ##### every string and it's corresponding key must both be composed by only numbers OR only letters. spaces are not allowed